Bearcreek, Montana: Smith Mine Disaster

 On February 27, 1943, the Smith Mine #3 exploded in the worst coal mining accident in the history of Montana.
 Of the 77 men who had gone underground at the start of the shift, only 3 survived.
 The bodies were all recovered.
 Thirty had died instantly.
 Forty four of the miners survived the initial blast, but were trapped underground in isolated parts of the mine, dying from initial injuries or from suffocation from methane and carbon monoxide poisoning.
 Some left farewell notes to their families.
-The Smith Mine never reopened and this disaster dealt a severe blow to the community.
+The Smith Mine reopened a few months after the disaster, yet closed for good two years later due to financial strain.

 Events after the Smith Mine Disaster

 In the late 1940s and early 1950s, there was a marked trend away from coal consumption in the American economy, due to utilization of natural gas or fuel oil for heating and the increasing use of diesel to power locomotives.
 Bearcreek's coal production went into a steady decline.

-After the abrupt closure of the Smith Mine, and as the demand for coal declined so did the financial health of the Montana, Wyoming and Southern, which had always been precarious.
+After the closure of the Smith Mine, and as the demand for coal declined so did the financial health of the Montana, Wyoming and Southern, which had always been precarious.
 The railroad ceased to operate in 1953.
 When the railroad ceased to function so did most of mining activity in and around Bearcreek, since the railroad was the only efficient way for mines to ship their coal to market.
 Some mines struggled on, but the last mine closed in the 1970s.
 After the closure of the railroad followed by most of the mines the town's population rapidly dwindled, eventually declining to under 100 people.
 The rails and ties were removed from the railroad bed and over time the many empty miners houses that once filled the coulees along Bear Creek were sold and moved, or they simply sat vacant and deteriorated until they were torn down.

 Today, the many surrounding communities that made up Bearceek are almost completely gone, with only a few houses marking Washoe, currently the largest of them.
 In the last decades there is some growth of the tiny remaining community of Bearcreek thanks to its proximity to Red Lodge which has developed an economy to serve tourists who come to ski, or to use summer cabins, or to pass through to Yellowstone Park.